 The Role of Storage Conditions

 - Warm Temperatures: Leaving coconut water at room temperature for more than a few hours invites bacterial growth.
+This can lead to old coconut water quickly.

 - Improper Sealing: An opened bottle exposed to air lets contaminants in.